lsvMoretti/southland-roleplay/README.md

-# Paradigm Roleplay
+# Southland Roleplay

-alt:V conversion and re-write of the RP gamemode
+Southland Roleplay is a .NET / Javascript / Typescript project for the alt:V Multiplayer Platform.
+Using an array of methods such as LINQ, SignalR, Entity Framework